 robust specifies that the Eicker/Huber/White/sandwich estimator of variance is to be used in place of the traditional calculation. robust combined with cluster() further allows residuals which are not independent within cluster (although they must be independent between clusters).
 See [U] Obtaining robust variance estimates.

-cluster(varlist) specifies that the observations are independent across groups (clusters) but not necessarily independent within groups.
-With 1-way clustering, cluster(varname) specifies to which group each observation belongs; e.g., cluster(personid) in data with repeated observations on individuals.
-With 2-way clustering, cluster(varname1 varname2) specifies the two (non-nested) groups to which each observation belongs.
+cluster(varname) specifies that the observations are independent across groups (clusters) but not necessarily independent within groups. varname specifies to which group each observation belongs; e.g., cluster(personid) in data with repeated observations on individuals. cluster() can be used with pweights to produce estimates for unstratified cluster-sampled data, but see help svyreg for a command especially designed for survey data.
 Specifying cluster() implies robust.

 bw(#) impements AC or HAC covariance estimation with bandwidth equal to #, where # is an integer greater than zero.
 Specifying robust implements HAC covariance estimation; omitting it implements AC covariance estimation.
 If the Bartlett (default), Parzen or Quadratic Spectral kernels are selected, the value auto may be given (rather than an integer) to invoke Newey and West's (1994) automatic bandwidth selection procedure.

 kernel(string)) specifies the kernel to be used for AC and HAC covariance estimation; the default kernel is Bartlett (also known in econometrics as Newey-West).
-The full list of kernels available is (abbreviations in parentheses): Bartlett (bar); Truncated (tru); Parzen (par); Tukey-Hanning (thann); Tukey-Hamming (thamm); Daniell (dan); Tent (ten); and Quadratic-Spectral (qua or qs).
+Other kernels available are (abbreviations in parentheses): Truncated (tru); Parzen (par); Tukey-Hanning (thann); Tukey-Hamming (thamm); Daniell (dan); Tent (ten); and Quadratic-Spectral (qua or qs).

 wmatrix(matrix) specifies a user-supplied weighting matrix in place of the computed optimal weighting matrix.
 The matrix must be positive definite.
 The user-supplied matrix must have the same row and column names as the instrument variables in the regression model (or a subset thereof).